-Hunting in Alabama is a very popular activity that provides an estimated 5.8 million man-days of recreation per year for approximately 360,000hunters.
-Hunting is one of the safest outdoor-related activities that an individual can participate in.
-According to the National Safety Council? study of outdoor recreation-related injuries,sports such as football, baseball, soccer, and even billiards have a much higher incident rate than hunting.
+Hunting in Alabama is a popular activity that provides an estimated 5.8 million man-days of recreation per year for approximately 360,000 hunters.
+Hunting is one of the safest outdoor-related activities.
+According to the National Safety Council's study of outdoor recreation-related injuries,sports such as football, baseball, soccer, and even billiards have a much higher incident rate than hunting.

 During a recent Alabama hunting season, there were five firearms related hunting incidents per 100,000 licensed hunters.
-This is an exceptional safety record that all Alabama hunters should be proud of.
-However, we should strive to eliminate, or reduce this already impressive safety record.
+While this is an exceptional safety record, we should strive to eliminate or reduce this safety record.
 The Alabama hunting incident rate is very similar to the rate of other southeastern states with similar hunting seasons and bag limits.

 Common Causes of Alabama Hunting Incidents

 - Failure to identify your target

 The Alabama Division of Wildlife and Freshwater Fisheries recommends all hunters abide by the following basic hunter safety rules:

 - Keep the muzzle pointed in a safe direction at all times.

 - Treat every firearm with the respect due a loaded gun.